JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_07/constrained.md

 nothing # hide
 ```

 The projection function ```P``` computes the projection on ```[x_min, x_max]```.
 Since it is a box, the projection is computed componentwise:

 ```@example optim
 P(x, x_min, x_max) = min.(max.(x, x_min), x_max)

 nothing # hide
 ```

-Now we can call projected gradients from the same starting point as before
+Now we can call projected gradients from the same starting point as before.

 ```@example optim
 x_min = [-1; -1]
 x_max = [0; 0]